FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Run getDeployLog to query the group**by the current console**Log information of the deployment contract。Log information includes when the contract was deployed, group ID, contract name, and contract address。Parameters:

-- Number of log lines.
-Optional.
-The latest log information is returned based on the expected value.
-When the actual number of log lines is less than the expected value, the actual number of log lines is returned.。When the expected value is not given, the latest log information is returned as 20 by default.。
+-Number of log lines, optional, returns the latest log information according to the input expected value, when the actual number is less than the expected value, returns according to the actual number。When the expected value is not given, the latest log information is returned as 20 by default。

 ```shell
 [group0]: /apps>  getDeployLog 2